-The majority of the Company's revenues from metal packaging products are derived from multi-year requirement contracts with leading manufacturers and marketers of packaged consumer products for can sets, comprising a can and an end.
-As requirement contracts do not typically include fixed volumes, customers often purchase products pursuant to purchase orders or other communications which are short-term in nature.
+The majority of the Company's revenues from metal packaging products are derived from multi-year requirements contracts with leading manufacturers and marketers of packaged consumer products for can sets, comprising a can and an end.
+Requirement contracts do not typically include fixed volumes but as customers issue releases, purchase orders or other similar instructions pursuant to the requirements contracts, they create fixed obligations to pay for the quantities in those instructions.
 The can and the end are considered separate performance obligations because they are distinct and separately identifiable.
 Revenues from the Company's transit packaging segment are generally derived from individual purchase orders which may include multiple goods and services which are separate performance obligations because they are distinct and separately identifiable.